GeorgeCiesinski/custom-drupal-docs/docs/drupal-sites.md

 ## Development

+This section is primarily for developers.
+It covers backing up and restoring both the Drupal Sites, and their corresponding databases.
+In addition to this, it also covers carrying out maintenance tasks, and important development concepts such as the `settings.php` file and other configuration files.

 ### Backups

 It is important to back up the website whenever there is a core/module update, or when significant amounts of content are added.
 This ensures that the site can be restored in case of any unforeseen event.
 Additionally, this allows us to migrate the site from one server to another if needed.